jpcamara/Goson/README.md

 Note that the `emp` variable is of type `rpc.EmployeeService.Employee`, a JSchema type with all the functionality mentioned above.

-## Customized Instances
+## Customizing RPC Instances

-If you want to change the behavior of an end point in the code, you can use the `with()` method.
+If you want to change the behavior of an RPC object you can use the `with()` method.
 As an example, if you wanted to change the URL that an RPC invocation will be done against, you could write this:

     var customizedRPCService = api.EmployeeController.with( :url = "http://someotherserver/api/employees" )